scheerio/Being_A_PM/README.md

 # What is Agile?

-Agile is a way f applying the lean mindset to software development.
+Agile is a way of applying the lean mindset to software development.
 In this framework, we group things into small batches and do them one by one, in order to not waste resources.

 # What is Scrum?